Synthesized-Infinity/Whatsapp-Botto-Xre/README.md

 {
     "name": "Xre",
     "prefix": "!",
-    "admins": []
+    "admins": [],
+    "adminGroupId": ""
 }
 ```
 `name` The name of the Bot <br>
 `prefix` The Prefix of the Bot <br>
-`admins` The [JIDs](https://adiwajshing.github.io/Baileys/interfaces/wauser.html#jid) of the users who you want to the Admins/Mods for the bot
+`admins (optional but recomended)` The [JIDs](https://adiwajshing.github.io/Baileys/interfaces/wauser.html#jid) of the users who you want to the Admins/Mods for the bot <br>
+`adminGroupId (optional)` If this field is provied, the members of this group will automatically become admins (use !id to get the gid)

 Now, follow the instructions [here](https://docs.mongodb.com/manual/installation/) to install MongoDB and run a Local DB in your system or Create a Cloud Database using [Mongo Atlas](https://www.mongodb.com/cloud/atlas/register)